|

 September 1912, missing the rest of that season.
 He served with the Royal

-Garrison during the war, and guested for The Arsenal during the
+Garrison during the war, and guested for The Arsenal and

 giving up the post as Fulham FC manager, Ducat returned to Amateur status